La Mesa Oktoberfest kicks off this weekend

 The La Mesa Oktoberfest kicked off Friday night and will run through Sunday.
 This year’s event will feature live music, activities for kids, Dachshund races, beer gardens and food.

 The three-day event is free to attend but VIP access tickets are available for the beer gardens.
-The VIP start at $10.
+The VIP starts at $10.